microsoft/pxt-arcade/docs/skillmap/story/story3.md

 **🤣 Congrats 🤣**

 Now you have a hysterical joke to share!

-When you're done reviewing your joke on the game screen, click **Finish** to return to the main page where you can share with family and friends!
+When you're done reviewing your joke on the game screen, click **Done** to return to the main page where you can share with family and friends!